chendoy/restaurant-c-mem/README.md

 # SPL_ass1

-- implement rule of 5

-- take care of memory leaks
+- bug: when printing toString of openTable no customers names and types are printed